naglemi/cubeglm/README.md

                       min_desired_wavelength = 500,
                       max_desired_wavelength = 900)
 ```
-Here, `spectral_library_path` should point to the path for the `spectral_library` folder in this GitHub repo, or alternatively your own spectral library with spectra in the same format. `file_path` should point to an ENVI-format `hdr` file that lists wavelengths for a sample hyperspectral image.
+Here, `spectral_library_path` should point to the path for the `spectral_library` folder in this GitHub repo, or alternatively your own spectral library with spectra in the same format.
+The `fluorophore_ID_vector` should be a list that matches file prefixes of spectra in this folder. `file_path` should point to an ENVI-format `hdr` file that lists wavelengths for a sample hyperspectral image.
 Assuming the wavelengths for all of your images are the same, it can be any one of these images.

 ## High-throughput deployment